Science and Society

 Approved Science & Society Requirements

-- You must take at least six credit hours.
+- Students must take at least six credit hours.

-- Students must receive a letter grade of C or above in both courses.
+- Students must receive a letter grade of C or better in both courses.

 - Effective spring 2015 all approved courses must satisfy all three learning goals.
 Prior to spring 2015, some approved courses did not satisfy all three learning goals.
 Those courses must be combined with an additonal course in such a way that all learning goals (1, 2, & 3) of the requirement are fulfilled.
 Learning Goals are listed at the bottom of the page.

 - Effective spring 2015, all sections of an approved course will satisfy the requirement regardless of the identity of the instructor teaching the course.
 For courses completed prior to spring 2015, if an instructor is specified you must have completed the course with that instructor to earn credit, whether the course is an omnibus course or not.
 If no instructor is specified then any ASU instructor qualifies.